Yuvrajscheema/mech_325_report/main.typ

 allowed us to determine that *R10ZZ 5/8" Deep Groove Ball Bearing* and *3201-2RS Angular Contact Bearing* are ideal for this application.
 Both of these bearings can be purchased for arund \$14 each on BearingsCanada.com and Temu.com, respectively.

-= RESULTS & FINAL DEssSIGN
+= RESULTS & FINAL DESIGN

 = CONLUSIONS & RECOMENDATIONS